lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 15, phase two

+En exercise in reading.
+Apart from that, the solution is relatively simple.
+The wording was a little strange and confused me, but after two failed attempts, one of them being a typo, the solution was done.

 ## 2023, Day 15, phase one

 This was rather simple.
 Easy hashing, good situation to use reduce.